Abhishek-Shengar/Cyber-Security-Portfolio/CTFs/picoCTF/Day-12/Where_are_the_robots.md

 ## Methodology

 1. Opened the challenge URL in a web browser.
-2. The homepage displayed a message:
+2. The homepage displayed a message: Welcome
+Where are the robots?